Aleale999/Minesweeper/README.txt

   }

 And then after a finishing condition was met, wait for the player to choose a new difficulty setting to reset the grid and every other variable.

+Key learnings
+As my first real project developed in JavaScript, I am quite satisfied with what came out.
+I got a better understanding of JS functions, and I didn’t end up creating a mess, rather an actual functioning program.

+Bugs
+Sometimes the first mine checker doesn’t work, and makes the user lose on the first click.
+It shouldn’t happen, but it happens.
+Magic I guess, or this program was cursed.

+Future improvements:
+-The styling definitely needs lots of work.
+The numbers are hard to read with the background chosen;
+-I need to create a new function that clears all the empty cells so that it is actually a working Minesweeper.